COME IN AND STAY AWHILE

 SHARE

 Silas House is a New York Times and USA Today bestselling author of seven novels, including Lark Ascending, which won the 2023 Southern Book Prize.
-As a music journalist he has profiled artists such as Lucinda Williams, Kacey Musgraves, Tyler Childers, Jason Isbell, and many others.
+He is a 2024 Grammy finalist, a 2022 recipient of the Duggins Prize (the largest award for an LGBTQ writer in the nation), and he currently serves as the poet laureate of Kentucky.
 Recently he has been published in Time, The Atlantic, The Washington Post, and many other publications.
-He currently serves as the poet laureate for the Commonwealth of Kentucky.
+He is currently at work on a poetry collection and a new novel.

 Leave a Comment